 - Cost allocation and rate design

-- Utility credit ratings
+- Utility credit markets and ratings

-- Electricity market structure and performance
+- Evaluating electricity market performance

 - To understand regulatory ratemaking, accounting, and economics at an advanced level.